 Wen Jin, Associate Professor in English, Fudan University, since February 2013, was Assistant Professor in English at Columbia University from 2006 to 2012.
 Her book, Pluralist Universalism: An Asian Americanist Critique of U.S. and Chinese Multiculturalisms (2012), is an extended comparison of U.S. and Chinese multiculturalisms during the post–Cold War era.
 The book brings together American, Chinese, and Chinese American fiction to model a “double critique” framework for U.S.–Chinese comparative literary studies.
 She has published essays on American and Asian American literature in various journals, including American Quarterly, Contemporary Literature, Critique, Journal of Transnational American Studies, Amerasia Journal, Dushu, and collected volumes.
 She has recently undertaken a new comparative project on the relations among narrative genres, literary markets, and habits of reading in twentieth century China and America.
 At Fudan, she is organizing an international seminar series on Cognitive Approaches to Literary Studies.

-Graduate Student, Modern Thought and Literature, Stanford University
+Graduate Student, Modern Thought and Literature, Stanford University.
+Former Technical Director, Chinese Railroad Workers Project

-Ryan Kennedy is a doctoral student at Indiana University, where he manages the William R. Adams Zooarchaeology Laboratory.
-Ryan has worked with faunal collections from multiple historic archaeological sites and his current dissertation research examines food practices through faunal and floral material from the Market Street Chinatown in San Jose, California.
-He is particularly interested in the interplay between food and identity and the ways that food connects people at multiple scales, from local interactions to international trade networks.
-Ryan is particularly interested in the foodways of Chinese railroad workers and other rural Chinese communities in the United States, as they provide an important counter to the dominant narrative based primarily on the diets of Chinese people living in larger communities such as the San Francisco or San Jose Chinatowns.
+Ryan Kennedy is a zooarchaeologist who specializes in the study of animal remains from archaeological sites.
+His research uses faunal data to examine relationships between food practices and identity as well as the connections food creates between people and places at local, regional, and international scales.
+He has explored these themes through faunal analysis of archaeological collections from the Market Street Chinatown in San Jose, California and the Aspen Section Camp, a Chinese railroad worker maintenance camp in southwestern Wyoming.
+Ryan is particularly interested in the foodways of Chinese railroad workers and other rural Chinese communities in the United States, as they provide an important counterpoint to the dominant narrative based primarily on the diets of Chinese people living in larger communities such as the San Francisco or San Jose Chinatowns.

 Lee, Tsui-yu (李翠玉)